ismiletech/VirtualAssistant-OCR/README.md

 ### Instructions to run demo:<br>
-* make an environment variable called ```AZURECOMPUTERVISIONSUBSCRIPTIONKEY``` and give it the value of your subscription key<br>
-from Azure Computer Vision Api
+* make an environment variable called ```AZURECOMPUTERVISIONSUBSCRIPTIONKEY``` and give it the value of your subscription key from Azure Computer Vision Api
 * Run ```npm install```
 * Run ```node get-printed-text.js```